nlp-unibo/multimodal-am-fallacy/README.md

 # Multimodal Fallacy Classification in Political Debates

-This repository contains the code and resources for the project "Multimodal Fallacy Classification in Argument Mining," focusing on the exploration of audio's role in classifying argumentative fallacies in political debates.
+This repository contains the code and resources for the project "Multimodal Argument Mining: A Case Study in Political Debates," focusing on the exploration of audio's role in classifying argumentative fallacies in political debates.

 ## Dataset: MM-USED-fallacies